keras-team/keras-io/examples/nlp/md/pretraining_BERT.md

 provides us with the `to_tf_dataset` method which will help us integrate our dataset with the `collator` defined above.
 The method expects certain parameters:

-- **columns**: the columns which will serve as our independant variables
+- **columns**: the columns which will serve as our independent variables
 - **label_cols**: the columns which will serve as our labels or dependant variables
 - **batch_size**: our batch size for training
 - **shuffle**: whether we want to shuffle our training dataset